jtart/uni/README.md

 It gives you a couple of React components for rendering your routes, and doesn't force you to render or hydrate your app in any particular way.
 You can render however you want!

 It gives you a single data-fetching API, which is defined on your routes.
-This means you can build your app components in anyway you want, and your React components are just React components.
+This means you can build your app components in any way you want, and your React components are just React components.

 ## Getting Started